ariley215/web-scaper/README.md

   - E.g. Citation needed for “lorem spam and impsum eggs”
   - Consider the “relevant passage” to be the parent element that contains the passage, often a paragraph element.

-## Links and Resources

-back-end server url (when applicable) front-end application (when applicable)

 ## Setup

-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db

-How to initialize/run your application (where applicable) e.g. python main.py
+How to initialize/run your application:

-How to use your library (where applicable)
+python web_scraper/scraper.py